-- Installation area free of corrosive elements and flammable materials. - Centrally located with the water piping system.
-Located as close to the gas piping and vent pipe system as possible. - □ Located indoors and in a vertical position.
-Protected from freezing temperatures. - Proper clearances from combustible surfaces maintained and not installed directly on a carpeted floor. - □ Provisions made to protect the area from water damage.
-Metal drain pan installed and piped to an adequate drain. - Sufficient room to service the water heater.
-See "Clearances and Accessibility" section of this manual. - □ Water heater not located near an air moving device. - □ Is the installed environment dirty (excessive amounts of lint, dirt, dust, etc.)?
-If so, the flame arrestor located on the bottom of the water heater will need to be cleaned periodically.
-Refer to the "Maintenance of your Water Heater" section of this manual for information on cleaning the flame-trap.
+Centrally located with the water piping system.
+Located as close to the gas piping and vent pipe system as possible. П Located indoors and in a vertical position.
+Protected from freezing temperatures.
+Proper clearances from combustible surfaces maintained and not installed directly on a carpeted floor.
+Provisions made to protect the area from water damage.
+Drain pan installed and piped to an adequate drain.
+Installation area free of corrosive elements and flammable materials.

+Water heater not located near an air moving device.